3-Way Solenoid Valves: Parts and Manufacturing Process

 3-Way Direct-Acting Solenoid Valves

-Direct-acting solenoid valves function by using the armature's movement to directly open or close the valve.
-The design includes a seal disc and a solenoid plunger that quickly operates the orifice.
+Direct-acting solenoid valves function using the linear movement of the armature to directly open or close the valve.
+This design includes a seal disc and solenoid plunger that rapidly actuates the orifice, providing reliable and immediate flow control.
+Direct-acting 3-way solenoid valves are renowned for their reliable performance in systems that require fast response times and high cycling rates.

 3-Way Semi-Direct-Acting Solenoid Valves